forgery810/fl-studio-alesis-vixx/README.md

 Image Line forum entry for this script: https://forum.image-line.com/viewtopic.php?f=1994&t=247069

+Update to 1.1.0 -> Added functionality including random trig pattern generator, quick quantize, and channel/mixer link.
+                   Also, the record, loop, overdub and metronome button LEDs now stay on when in use.

 ## Installation

 - Update to the latest version of FL Studio before installing.
 Some conflicts may occur in 20.7.x versions in particular.
 See troubleshooting below if you have issues.